-The month of May is National Bike Month and National Bike To Work Day is the third Friday in May.
-Bike-related events happen from coast to coast this entire month!
+May is National Bike Month and National Bike To Work Day is the third Friday in May.
+Bike-related events happen from coast to coast throughout the entire month!
 National Bike Month was actually established by the League of American Bicyclists in 1956 and it gives people the chance to experience the many benefits of biking.
 More people might even start biking regularly!

-While we are celebrating National Bike To Work Day on May 18th, 2018, we encourage people to get those pedals moving anywhere they desire.
-People ride bikes to lessen their carbon footprint, to get a cardiovascular workout, or they just ride for fun with the family.
+While we are celebrating National Bike To Work Day on May 17th, 2019, we encourage people to get those pedals moving anywhere they desire.
+People ride bikes to reduce their carbon footprint, to get a cardiovascular workout, or they just ride for fun with the family.
 Biking is a healthy alternative to driving and more people should give it a shot.
 In fact, the number of American bicycle commuters grew by more than 47% from the year 2000 to 2011.

 How To Ride: